-11.8 DEVELOPMENT APPLICATION PRE-CONSULTATION AND SUBMISSION REQUIREMENTS
+11.9 DEVELOPMENT APPLICATION PRE-CONSULTATION AND SUBMISSION REQUIREMENTS

-All development proposals in the Secondary Plan area shall be subject to detailed review in accordance with the applicable policies of this Section.
-In addition, all development shall be subject to the site plan control provisions of Section 41 of the Planning Act, R.S.O 1990 and Section 11.8.5 of this Secondary Plan, as well as the applicable policies of Section 8.6 of the Official Plan and Sections 3.2, 5.8.3, 5.10 and 8.16 of the Official Plan.
+All development proposals in the Settlement area shall be subject to detailed review in accordance with the applicable policies of this Section.
+In addition, all development shall be subject to the site plan control provisions of Section 41 of the Planning Act, R.S.O 1990 and Section 11.9.5 of this Secondary Plan, as well as the applicable policies of Section 8.6 of the Official Plan and Sections 3.2, 5.8.3, 5.10 and 8.16 of the Official Plan.

-11.8.1.2 Pre-Consultation
+11.9.1.2 Pre-Consultation

-- i) Consultation with the Town prior to the submission of a development application requiring Planning Act approval is encouraged, and shall be required for applications for the approval of Official Plan amendments, Zoning By-law amendments, draft plans of subdivision, consents, draft plans of condominium and site plans.
-The Region of York is encouraged to participate in the Town's pre-consultation process.
+- i) Consultation with the Town prior to the submission of a development application requiring Planning Act approval is encourage and shall be required for applications for the approval of Official Plan amendments, Zoning By-law amendments, draft plans of subdivision, consents, draft plans of condominium and site plans.
+York Region is encouraged to participate in the Town's preconsultation process.
 Other affected agencies such as Conservation Authorities are encouraged to participate, where appropriate. - ii) The Planning Act and its regulations prescribe the submission of certain information and materials as part of development applications.
 The Town may require information and materials to support any development application in addition to that prescribed, including maps, drawings, reports and technical studies.
-The specific requirements for an application to be deemed to be a "complete" application shall be determined by the Town as part of the pre-consultation process, in consultation with the appropriate agencies including the Region of York and the applicable Conservation Authority.
+The specific requirements for an application to be deemed to be a "complete" application shall be determined by the Town as part of the preconsultation process, in consultation with the appropriate agencies including York Region and the applicable Conservation Authority.

-11.8.2 Development Review - Official Plan Amendments, Zoning By-Law Amendments, Plans of Subdivision
+11.9.2 Development Review - Official Plan Amendments, Zoning By-law Amendments, Plans of Subdivision

-Development in the Secondary Plan area will be limited and shall be located in areas which are not environmentally sensitive.
+Development in the Settlement area will be limited.
 However, it is essential that any new uses are subject to detailed review prior to approval to ensure that they do not create additional concerns.
-The policies of this section establish the background information requirements and the criteria which must be satisfied for applications involving official plan amendments, Zoning By-law amendments and plans of subdivision.
-However, these requirements shall generally not apply to any application involving five lots or less including proposals for infilling, additions or modifications to existing buildings and structures, minor changes to existing regulations or other similar changes.
-Notwithstanding the above, such development shall not be permitted in areas which have been identified as environmentally sensitive, and the Town may apply conditions or restrictions which mitigate negative impacts on adjacent environmentally sensitive areas.
+The policies of this section establish the background information requirements and the criteria which must be satisfied for applications involving Official Plan amendments, Zoning By-law amendments and plans of subdivision.

+These requirements shall generally not apply to any consent application involving three lots or less including proposals for infilling, additions or modifications to existing buildings and structures, minor changes to existing regulations or other similar changes with the exception of development in the Hwy 48 Corridor Residential Area and the Hwy 48 Corridor Commercial/Mixed Use Area (Hwy 48 designations).

+Development shall not be permitted in areas which have been identified as environmentally sensitive, and the Town may apply conditions or restrictions which mitigate negative impacts on adjacent environmentally sensitive areas.

-11.8.2.2 Information Requirements
+11.9.2.2 Information Requirements

-Unless an exemption is granted by the Town in writing as part of the preconsultation process, the following information and material, together with any additional information and material identified in Section 7.3 of the Official Plan, shall be required to be submitted as part of an application for an Official Plan amendment, Zoning By-law amendment, draft plan of subdivision, and draft plan of condominium with the exceptions noted in subsection i).
+Unless an exemption is granted by the Town in writing as part of the pre-consultation process, the following information and material, together with any additional information and material identified in Section 7.3 of the Official Plan, shall be required to be submitted as part of an application for an Official Plan amendment, Zoning By-law amendment, draft plan of subdivision, and draft plan of condominium with the exceptions noted in Section 11.9.2.1.

-The required information and studies shall generally be carried out at the cost of the applicant by consultants retained by the applicant, unless it is determined by the Town, particularly where the lands are of particular sensitivity or a significant size, that the studies should be carried out by a consultant retained by the Town at the cost of the applicant.
+The required information and studies shall generally be carried out at the cost of the applicant by consultants retained by the applicant, unless it is determined by the Town, particularly where the lands area of particular sensitivity or a significant size, that the studies should be carried out by a consultant retained by the Town at the cost of the applicant.